ManojT645/arun-garments/README.md

-# This is the readme file
-# arun-garments-repo
+# Sample application test for hosting at public
-Used to host the Arun garments input form for sample.
+Capture the input form datas.